rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 end sub
 ```

-Now create the file “DetailsScreenLogic.brs” under the components folder.
-First thing we do is implement the ShowDetailsScreen function we called in the previous function.
+Now create the file “DetailsViewLogic.brs” under the components folder.
+First thing we do is implement the ShowDetailsView function we called in the previous function.
 The function header looks as such

 ```
-function ShowDetailsScreen(content, index, isContentList = true)
+function ShowDetailsView(content, index, isContentList = true)
 ```

 We begin by creating an DetailsView and observing the content and buttonSelected Field.